stitchdata/docs/_saas-integrations/github/github-latest.md

     content: |
       4. In the **GitHub Access Token** field, paste the access token you created in the Step 1.
       5. In the **GitHub Repository Name** field, enter the repository you want to track.
 For example: `docs`

+         **Note**: At this time, only one repository may be tracked per integration.
+To track multiple repositories, you'll need to create additional GitHub integrations in your Stitch account.
   - title: "historical sync"
   - title: "replication frequency"